josecarneiro/ironhack-technical-interview/README.md

 Each of the steps outlined above might be conducted separately or in conjunction with another step, so you should always be ready to sit at an interview for up to 4 hours.

 Don’t eat or drink too much before the interview.
-You don't want to feel unwell during the lenght of the interview.
+You don't want to feel unwell during the length of the interview.

 Wear fresh clothing.
 Some people will get nervous and sweat.

 Take a water bottle with you.
-It might make you more confortable to have something to hold on to.
+It might make you more comfortable to have something to hold on to.

 If the interview lasts more than two hours, don't feel bad about asking to get up and go to the bathroom, get a glass of water or a coffee.

 ### Some quick points

 - Technical interviews may vary widely between companies/interviewers.
-- Some might last 15m, others might last one hour.
+- Some might last 15 minutes, others might last 1 hour.
 - Questions could be more open ended or more exercise driven.
 - They can be conducted by one or two people.
 - There can be more than one technical interview during an entire recruitment process.